Participation Instructions - Cybersecurity

 2. Participants must train their models only on the provided training dataset.
 They must evaluate them on the provided test datasets employing the provided evaluation code.

 3. Everything must be fully reproducible.
-The participants must provide all the required code to train and deploy their models, including the feature extraction process (except for Track 1, where the features will be provided to the participants) and, if necessary, the pre-set random seeds to guarantee more accurate reproducibility.
+The participants must provide all the required code to train and deploy their models, including pre-trained models and the feature extraction process (except for Track 1, where the features will be provided to the participants) and, if necessary, the pre-set random seeds to guarantee more accurate reproducibility.
 All submitted models and results are subject to re-evaluations.
-We ask that pre-trained models and source code be publicly released (e.g., on a GitHub repository).
+All the provided material will be kept private until the end of the competition and made public after the winners are announced.

 4. To participate in a track by submitting a new model, users must train the model and follow the track instructions to understand how to compute the predicted labels and scores on the released test datasets.
 The models must be evaluated on all the provided test sets.